Help find new treatments for children with eye cancer

-This Christmas Fight for Sight is launching a campaign to raise awareness of childhood eye cancer retinoblastoma and to announce pioneering research that could help save the sight of children with the condition.
+Fight for Sight has launched a campaign to raise awareness of childhood eye cancer retinoblastoma and to announce pioneering research that could help save the sight of children with the condition.

 Kalli McAllister, 33, was diagnosed with retinoblastoma as a child and sadly lost an eye as a result.
 Her own diagnosis made her extra vigilant with her daughter Autumn and at 10 months old during a regular eye check it was discovered that Autumn too had eye cancer.
 Autumn is now undergoing treatment.

 “Autumn is lucky because her cancer was spotted early.
 However, there are so many kids and parents in the waiting room whose situation is far worse than ours.
 It’s so important for parents to proactively look after their child’s eye health.
 If only one parent spots a symptom and acts upon it due to this campaign, it will have been a success.”